 The next morning we got up early for what was supposed to be an 0630 boarding time.
-I checked the terminal’s Facebook page and saw a special notice that our flight was delayed until noon.
+I checked the terminal’s online schedule and saw a special notice that our flight was delayed until noon.
 Later that morning, they updated the notice to say the flight wouldn’t depart until the following day.

 We would have been happy to wait another day, except that we couldn’t have access to our checked bags.
 If we took our luggage, they would remove us from the flight manifest and we couldn’t get back on it.

 We pulled our bags and hopped a flight to Kadena Air Base (Okinawa) later that afternoon.
 The Kadena schedule showed a flight the next morning with 73 seats heading to Guam, Hickam, and Travis.
 It seemed promising to us and the other 20 or so Space-A travelers who had the same strategy in mind.
 Many of them had been at Yokota for several days trying to get a flight back to the U.S.

 Making the Most of the the Circumstances